akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 - A product can only be defined by one family and its specific set of attributes.

 ## Note about category visibility
-The category tree you are going to generate will **not** be visible in the Akeneo PIM of your retailer or distributor.
-But for each product you create, the category name is included and visible in the [new product proposal](/onboarder/articles/supplier-synchronization.html).
-Therefore, the Akeneo PIM users, on the retailer or distributor side, will be able to see it.
+The category tree, and therefore your own internal product hierarchy,  will **not** be visible in the Akeneo PIM of your retailer or distributor.
+But, the category name of the product you create is included and visible in the [new product proposal](/onboarder/articles/supplier-synchronization.html).
+Therefore, the retailer or distributor
+ Akeneo PIM users will be able to see it.

 # Manage your categories
 ## How to create a new category?

-Go to the `Categories` tab to manage all your categories.
+Go to `Categories` to manage all your categories.

 ::: info
 You can only create **one** category tree in the Onboarder.